Hiking Mount Batur (1,717m) – The Appetizer to Trekking in Bali

 Mount Batur is an active volcano at 1,717 metres.
 Most visitors do the sunrise trek or hike, which means doing a night climb and watching the sunrise from the summit (if you make it in time).

-The climb is exremely suited for beginners, with a great view at the summit, a variety in scenery and trail which makes it slightly fun as well.
+The climb is extremely suited for beginners, with a great view at the summit, a variety of scenery and trail which makes it slightly fun as well.
 The only downer is that it is usually misty/rainy but that adds to the feel of it most of the time.
 It is a good warm-up to Mount Agung.

 It is an easy climb of about 1.5h up, ending with 15-20 mins of volcanic ash which makes it slightly strenuous.
 There are many people on the trek and many local guides abound.
 You do not need to be in peak physical shape to complete this trek.

-The only thing is to wear suitable shoes, basically not sneakers/slippers to make your trek more comfortable as it can be muddy at times. .
+The only thing is to wear suitable shoes, basically not sneakers/slippers to make your trek more comfortable as it can be muddy at times.
 For equipment, they will provide torch lights and ponchos most likely.
-Please also do bring along a jacket as it might get real cold, especially if you are waiting at the summit.
-Temperature should be around 5-10 degrees Celsius at the top.
+Please also do bring along a jacket as it might get really cold, especially if you are waiting at the summit.
+The temperature should be around 5-10 degrees Celsius at the top.